jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) a lease by a company:
   (b) a lease by a person to a relative or a related company:
   (c) a lease by 2 or more persons to a relative or a related company of any of those persons:
-  (d) a lease by a partnership to a relative of a partner or a related company of the partnership.
+  (d) a lease by a partnership, ignoring section HG 2 (Partnerships are transparent), to a relative of a partner or a related company of the partnership.
 Lease treated as having adequate rent
 (3) The lessee is treated as paying, and the lessor is treated as deriving as income, an adequate rent determined by the Commissioner.
 Timing